• About

 According to NAFDAC, the affected products contain a substance called 2-(4-tert-butylbenzyl) propionaldehyde, also known as BMHCA, which is prohibited in cosmetic products within the EU.

-“The products do not comply with the Cosmetic Products Regulation as they are said to contain 2-(4- tert-butylbenzyl) propionaldehyde (BMHCA), which is prohibited in cosmetic products due to its risk of harming the reproductive system, causing harm to the health of an unborn child, and may cause skin sensitization,” NAFDAC warned.
+“The products do not comply with the Cosmetic Products Regulation, as they are said to contain 2-(4- tert-butylbenzyl) propionaldehyde (BMHCA), which is prohibited in cosmetic products due to its risk of harming the reproductive system, causing harm to the health of an unborn child, and possibly causing skin sensitization,” NAFDAC warned.

 RelatedPosts